AuDHD/ADHD Coach

 I see coaching as an essential system of support—especially when you're ready to move from insight into action.
 Coaching helps you integrate what you know into everyday choices and behavior shifts.
 For many people, working with both a therapist and a coach can be a powerful combination: therapy to support mental health, and coaching to support growth, self-trust, and behavioral change.

-In a coaching relationship, the coach and client are equals.
-As your coach, I see you as the expert on your inner world.
-My role is to offer a safe, nonjudgmental space where you can reconnect with your intuition, explore all parts of yourself, and develop the tools that work for your unique brain and nervous system.
+In coaching, we work as equals.
+You are the expert on your inner world, and my role is to provide a safe, nonjudgmental space where you can reconnect with your intuition, explore all parts of yourself, and discover tools that support your unique brain and nervous system.
+When your body feels safe and supported, the answers and solutions already within you can finally emerge — and new possibilities come into view.

 • You do not have to be officially diagnosed with ADHD and/or autism to work with me.
-Below are some of the traits that I have experience with.
+The best way to see if we are a good fit is to book a discovery call.

 About Risa

-In addition, I am an LGBTQ+ ally and a mother of two young children.
-I also love traveling and being in nature.
+I’m a queer, nonbinary person, a proud LGBTQ+ ally, and a mother of two young children.
+Outside of coaching, I love traveling, good food, and recharging in nature.